 Early Signs and Symptoms of Diabetic Foot Ulcers

-Diabetic foot ulcers can be hard to spot early because they often don’t hurt due to nerve damage (neuropathy)5.
-But, there are physical signs that can show a foot ulcer is forming.
+Diabetic foot ulcers can be hard to spot early because they often don’t hurt due to nerve damage (neuropathy).
+However, physical signs can show that a foot ulcer is forming.
+Catching these signs early ensures the timely application of the best wound care for diabetic foot ulcer.

 When to Seek Medical Attention